Neural Network Verification with Branch-and-Bound for General Nonlinearities: Introduction

 \section{Introduction}

-Neural network (NN) verification aims to formally verify whether a neural network satisfies specific properties, such as safety or robustness, prior to its deployment in safety-critical applications.
-Verifiers typically compute certified bounds on the output neurons within a pre-defined input region.
-As computing exact bounds is NP-complete~\citep{katz2017reluplex} even for simple ReLU networks, it becomes crucial to relax the bound computation process to improve the efficiency.
-Bound propagation methods~\citep{wang2018formal,wong2018provable,zhang2018efficient,dvijotham2018dual,henriksen2020efficient,singh2019abstract} are commonly used, which relax nonlinearities in neural networks into linear lower and upper bounds which can be efficiently propagated.
+Neural network (NN) verification aims to formally verify whether a neural network satisfies certain properties, such as safety or robustness properties, prior to its deployment in safety-critical applications.
+Existing NN verifiers typically compute certified bounds for the output given a pre-defined input region and check the desired properties on the output bounds.
+As computing exact bounds is NP-complete~\citep{katz2017reluplex}, it becomes crucial to relax the bound computation to improve the efficiency.
+Bound propagation methods~\citep{wang2018formal,wong2018provable,zhang2018efficient,dvijotham2018dual,henriksen2020efficient,singh2019abstract} have been commonly used, which relax nonlinearities in NNs into linear lower and upper bounds which can be efficiently propagated to finally bound the output of an entire NN.